-), potassium salt (1:1).
-CAS number: 1121649-70-4.
-Basis for action: The PMN states that the generic (non-confidential) use of the substance will be as a precursor to another chemical substance.
-Based on test data on the PMN substance, EPA has concerns for developmental and systemic toxicity in humans.
-EPA predicts toxicity to aquatic organisms may occur at concentrations that exceed 0.1 ppb of the PMN substance in surface waters.
-As described in the PMN, significant worker exposure is not expected for the use described and the substance will not be released to surface waters in amounts resulting in surface water concentrations that exceed 0.1 ppb.
+ČAS number: Not available.
+Basis for action: The PMN states that the generic (non-confidential) use of the substance will be as a dispersion additive.
+Based on test data on the PMN substance, EPA predicts toxicity to aquatic organisms may occur at concentrations that exceed 1 ppb of the PMN substance in surface waters.
+As described in the PMN, the substance will not be released to surface waters.
 Therefore, EPA has not determined that the proposed manufacturing, processing, or use of the substance may present an unreasonable risk.
-EPA has determined, however, that any use of the substance resulting in surface waters concentrations that exceed 0.1 ppb may cause serious health effects and significant adverse environmental effects.
-Based on this information, the PMN substance meets the concern criteria at § 721.170 (b)(3)(i) and (b)(4)(i).
+EPA has determined, however, that any use of the substance resulting in release to surface waters may cause significant adverse environmental effects.
+Based on this information, the PMN substance meets the concern criteria at § 721.170(b)(4)(i).